-This Chunky Guacamole recipe is fully loaded with yummy, flavorful ingredients and spices that will totally excite your tastebuds!
+This dip is inspired by Chili’s Guacamole recipe and is fully loaded with yummy, flavorful ingredients and spices that will totally excite your tastebuds!
 Enjoy with tortilla chips, on toast, or on top of your favorite Mexican dish.

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back at no cost to you!
 For more information see my disclosure policy.

 Below you will find tips, tricks and helpful hints for making this recipe including step by step instructions with pictures.
 If you would like to go directly to the recipe, scroll down to the recipe card or tap “Jump to Recipe” at the top of the page.

 If you’re like me, you are a big fan of the chunky guacamole that Chili’s makes fresh at your table!
 That’s why I came up with this recipe inspired by Chili’s Tableside Guacamole recipe!

 It is sure to be a hit with your friends and family at parties and gatherings and to me, is the best guacamole recipe.
 It’s packed with flavor, easy to make, and can be made ahead of time.
 Plus it’s vegan, gluten-free, and dairy-free friendly!

 I added delicious, sweet roasted corn, a sweet onion instead of a red onion, and some garlic powder.
 If you don’t like your guacamole chunky, this recipe is not for you.
 It is chunky, and fully loaded with flavorful ingredients.